Back to all posts

 If you’re dealing with a slow drain or a small puddle, you might be able to clear the blockage yourself before calling for backup.
 These DIY methods are best for minor clogs caused by things like soap scum, hair, and other light debris.
 Remember to always prioritize safety—wear gloves and goggles, and if a problem feels too big to handle, it probably is.
 For stubborn clogs or major backups that could indicate a bigger issue, your best bet is to get a professional diagnosis.
 A simple clog can sometimes be a sign of a more serious problem, and our team is always ready to help with emergency plumbing situations.

-Clearing Clogs with a Plunger or Drain Snake
+How to Use a Plunger or Drain Snake

 A trusty plunger is often the first tool to grab for a clog.
 For a floor drain, you’ll get the best results with a cup-style plunger.
 Make sure there’s enough water around the drain to cover the plunger’s cup, as this helps create a powerful seal.
 Push down and pull up with firm, steady pressure for about 30 seconds.
 If that doesn’t work, a drain snake (or auger) can physically break up or pull out the blockage.
 Just feed the snake into the drain until you feel resistance, then crank the handle to work through the clog.
 Be prepared for a bit of a mess, but it’s often effective for clogs close to the drain opening.

-The Baking Soda and Vinegar Method
+The Classic Fix: Baking Soda and Vinegar

 If you prefer to avoid harsh chemicals, this classic combination is a great alternative.
 The fizzing reaction between baking soda and vinegar can help dissolve grime and buildup inside your pipes.
 Start by pouring about one cup of baking soda directly into the drain.
 Follow it with one cup of white vinegar.
 It will immediately start to bubble and fizz—that’s the cleaning action at work.
 Let the mixture sit for about 30 minutes to an hour, then flush the drain thoroughly with a few pots of hot water.
 This method is gentle on your pipes and works well for breaking down soap scum and other organic gunk.

-Using Hot Water to Flush the Drain
+Can Hot Water Flush the Clog?

 Sometimes, the simplest solution is the most effective.
 For very minor clogs, especially those caused by grease or soap buildup, a hot water flush can do the trick.
 Carefully pour a large pot of very hot (but not boiling) water directly down the floor drain.
 Do this a few times, allowing a minute or two between each pour.
 The heat can help melt and loosen the blockage, allowing it to wash away down the pipe.
 This is a great first step to try before moving on to other methods, or you can use it after the baking soda and vinegar treatment to help clear out any remaining debris.